This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Homemade Refried Beans

-- In a medium sized saucepan over medium high heat add the olive oil and the onion.
+- In a medium sized saucepan over medium high heat add the olive oil, the garlic and the onion.
 Sauté until tender.

 - Add the beans, cumin, chili powder, lime and salt.
 Heat until warm.